-Annual budgets are adopted generally following the modified accrual basis of accounting with the following exception: Interfund loans and repayments are budgeted similar to other debt transactions.
-The nature and amount of all significant adjustments necessary are noted on the budget to actual statements included in the financial statements.
+Annual budgets are generally adopted following the modified accrual basis of accounting, with the following exception: Interfund loans and repayments are budgeted similarly to other debt transactions.
+The nature and amount of all necessary adjustments are noted on the budget to actual statements included in the financial statements.

-The budget is prepared by fund, department, activity, and line, and includes information of the past year, current year estimates, and requested appropriations for the next fiscal year.
-Expenditures may not exceed legally budgeted appropriations at the level of personal services, materials and services, capital outlay, debt services, transfers out, and other requirements/expenditures for each fund.
+The budget is prepared by fund, department, activity, and line and includes information on the past year, current-year estimates, and requested appropriations for the next fiscal year.
+Expenditures may not exceed legally budgeted appropriations for personal services, materials, and services, capital outlay, debt services, transfers out, and other requirements/expenditures for each fund.